-Fathers Day was earlier this month and we want to take some time to appreciate all the dads out there.
+Fathers Day is this weekend and we want to take some time to appreciate all the dads out there.
 This year more than $23 billion was spent on Mother’s Day, compared to only $15 billion on Father’s Day.
 Dad, we want you to know that you’re important, too.
 Little ones need their fathers just as much as they need their mothers, and here’s why:

 Dads are the yin to mom’s yang.
 There is a reason that there are two parents.
 Moms and dads naturally balance one another out.
 We’re not just talking about traditional gender roles since both parents can essentially “do” all of the same things.
 We tend to be attracted to a mate who provides balance to our own lives, and this extends to our children as well.
 One parent may be more organized and the other may be more free-spirited.
 Parenting takes teamwork.
 By maximizing one another’s strengths, you can both parent more effectively.